 Thanks to advances in technology and policy, contraceptives are more widely available and easier to use today than ever before.
 Yet, for too many people, unnecessary barriers to access remain.
 Logistical hurdles, such as inconvenient hours at health clinics or prescription requirements for safe and easy-to-use methods, are more than just nuisances – for some women, they can add up to prevent them from getting the health care they need.
 Small but innovative changes to service delivery methods could have a major impact on the lives of everyday women, their families, and their health and well-being.

-RHTP works with policymakers, health care providers, pharmacists, and advocates to ensure that obtaining and using contraceptives, as well as accessing other reproductive health care, is as simple as possible.
+RHTP worked with policymakers, health care providers, pharmacists, and advocates to ensure that obtaining and using contraceptives, as well as accessing other reproductive health care, is as simple as possible.
+Our partners are continuing to fight for access in a variety of different areas.

 Contraceptive Counseling and Education